 While technological leaps can allow businesses to gain competitive advantage, they can also bring new recruitment challenges.
 For instance, a study conducted by Robert Walters, Totaljobs, and Jobsite showed that over 70% of technology employers in the UK face a talent shortage.
 Almost 24% of the respondents stating that the lack of talented developers will greatly impact their recruitment process.

 Meanwhile, another study conducted in the US showed that by the year 2028, the acute shortage of talent would lead to a potential loss of over $454 billion in economic output.
 The Scandinavian countries also have a lack of IT developers, even with 5000 new engineers per year.
 The reality is quite apparent.
 Companies in the West are finding it increasingly harder to find the right tech talents.
 The demand for talented engineers is now significantly greater than the supply.

 If you find yourself in a similar situation, then what you need is a larger talent pool – one that you cannot find locally.
-By building a dedicated development team offshore in a country like India, you gain access to exactly that.
+By building an elite dedicated development team offshore in a country like India, you gain access to exactly that.

 India is a country that produces 1.5 million engineers every year, a number that is unrivaled anywhere in the world.
 India is also the world’s second-largest English-speaking country, right behind the United States.
 By going offshore to India, you gain access to programmers who are not only technical experts but are also fluent in the English language.
 This means that you can scale your development team as quickly as you like, without worrying about talent shortage.